gillesdegottex/percivaltts/README.md

 $ make
 ```

+Edit the `setenv.sh` file according to your theano/CUDA installation (see above).

 Then make an experiment directory somewhere (preferably outside of the source code directory):
 ```
 $ mkdir ../exp